 It is your responsibility to find the internship that is right for you, but the school offers a variety of resources to help you do that, including:

 - meetings with your adviser

-- our Facebook page: Montana J-School Internships, Jobs & Scholarships
+- Regular announcements about opportunities, most often posted to this Facebook group: Montana J-School Internships, Jobs & Scholarships

 The journalism internship may be taken in any semester, including summer.